 - Teaching experiences and references.

-These materials should be sent to Dr. Richard Zinser unless otherwise noted.
+These materials should be sent to Dr. Suzan Ayers unless otherwise noted.

 We will notify you by email when we have received your materials.
 Please note that receipt or acceptance of materials does not constitute an offer of employment.
 If we are interested in further information or should an opportunity for employment arise, we will contact you.
 Thank you for your interest in our department.